learn-co-curriculum/balanced-binary-tree/README.md

 * Is 12 more less than 16?
 It's less!
 * Go right, to 16! found it.

 Notice that we didn't have to visit the left subtree at all, which means this algorithm would have a Big O run time of less than O(n)!
 We'll let you think about what the specific run time might be :) Or Google it.
+Or if you're familiar with the binary search algorithm, does this remind you of that?
+(Shh, writer, you're giving the answer away!)

 For the right tree, which is unabalanced, we have to visit every single node before we get to 16.
 This has a Big O run time of O(n), which is not as good as the balanced tree.